 Anti-vaccine fears aren't just for vaccines anymore.

-are gaining new victims
+The anti-vaccination forces are gaining new victims

 In May, the Tennessean reported on a truly shocking medical problem.
 Seven infants, aged between seven and 20 weeks old, had arrived at Vanderbilt University's Monroe Carell Jr. Children's Hospital over the past eight months with a condition called "vitamin K deficiency bleeding," or VKDB.
 This rare disorder occurs because human infants do not have enough vitamin K, a blood coagulant, in their systems.
 Infants who develop VKDB can bleed in various parts of their bodies, including bleeding into the brain.
 This can cause brain damage or even death.

 Which is why newborns usually get a vitamin K shot immediately after birth, just in case.
 It's not a vaccine, it's a vitamin, and odds are good that many of the same people objecting to the this vitamin pop vitamin pills regularly.
 The problem is that yes, it's an injection, and so parents are assuming (with the help of anti-vaccine groups, not-at-all-coincidentally) there must be something devious about that.

 A quick Google search returns a number of dire warnings about vitamin K shots circulating on the Internet.
 One of the top results is an article at TheHealthyHomeEconomist.com, which urges readers to "Skip that Newborn Vitamin K Shot," before going on to list an array of "dangerous ingredients in the injection cocktail."
 (The site also calls vaccines "scientific fraud.") [...]

 And then there's physician Joseph Mercola (whose popular website calls vaccinations "very neurotoxic" and suggests they are associated with a list of conditions, including autism).